jyouturner/groom4j/README.md

 The results are saved in a local file "package_notes.txt" file.

-3.Ask
+3. Grooming

 Once we have the "indexing" or "gisting" done.
-We can start to ask LLM quetions.
-In this case, we want to give LLM a task, and ask it to provide steps to accomplish the task.
+We can start to groom a development task, by ask LLM to provide steps to accomplish the task.

 In the first prompt to LLM, we specify its role, the task to work on, and the brief information of the project (for example, the top-down tree view).
 We also instruct LLM to ask more information about files and packages whenver necessary.
 In the following conversations, we will provide the summary or notes of the files (including source code) or packages, this conversation will continue until the LLM does not need more information (or reach to the maximum round of conversations)